reyes-espana/grim-repo/README.md

 All This means is that in order to have secure software, a Secure Development Life Cycle that includes threat modeling, secure design patterns-and-principles, and reference architectures is required.

-Reference Architectures: secured component library, tooling, threat modeling **EXAMPLE:** the credential recovery workflow, otherwise known as the “Forgot my password” workflow when it includes questions and answers that can be bypassed.
+<sup>Reference Architectures: secured component library, tooling, threat modeling
+**EXAMPLE:** the credential recovery workflow, otherwise known as the “Forgot my password” workflow when it includes questions and answers that can be bypassed.</sup>